tolly00/Phase-3-project/README.md

 This combination of features provides valuable insights into customer behavior and service utilization, making it possible to identify patterns that signal potential churn.

+## **Modeling**
+For this project, the objective was to build a classification model to predict whether a SyriaTel customer will churn.
+Several machine learning algorithms were tested to identify the best-performing model.

+The general workflow was:

+1.  **Data Preprocessing:**

+    -   Handled categorical features (_International Plan_, _Voice Mail Plan_) using OneHotEncoding.

+    -   Standardized numerical features where necessary.

+    -   Split the dataset into **train (70%)** and **test (30%)** sets.

+2.  **Model Selection:**
+    The following algorithms were evaluated:

+    -   Logistic Regression

+    -   Decision Tree Classifier